COVID vaccines are finally here for young kids. But the logistics aren't easy

 What we're seeing is that providers only want to carry one or the other brand.
 They want to reduce their chances of having a storage error or an administration error because the vaccines are so different.

-With 5-11 vaccines, providers had to order a minimum of 100 doses.
+With 5-11 year old vaccines, doctors had to order a minimum of 100 doses.
 Is that the case with these vaccines?

 Yes, the minimum order is 100 doses.
 That's definitely a challenge.
 The thing is with a 10-dose vial, if you're a rural provider or if you have a small practice, If you only have 10 kids in your practice in that age group, you know you're potentially opening 10 vials on 10 different days and throwing out the other nine doses every single time.
 And that's where a provider says, 'You know what?
 I'm probably not the right provider to be giving this vaccine out.'
 That's why we have providers, especially small providers in rural areas, saying that they don't want to order it.